macbuse/macbuse.github.io/index.md

 - Modular group actions
 - Applications to low dimensional topology

-This is a quasi-Fuchsian manifold - its a basic kind of 3 manifold homeomorphic to the product of a surface and an interval together with a (non unique) choice of hyperbolic metric.
+This is a quasi-Fuchsian manifold: it's a basic kind of 3 manifold homeomorphic to the product of a surface and an interval together with a (non unique) choice of hyperbolic metric.
-Togther with Prof. S. Kojima of TITEC we are working on applying converegence results forquasi-Fuchsian manifolds and Teichmueller theory to get information about closed hyperbolic manifolds.
+Togther with Prof. S. Kojima of TITEC we are working on applying converegence results for quasi-Fuchsian manifolds and Teichmueller theory to get information about closed hyperbolic manifolds.

 <center>
 <img src="https://www-fourier.ujf-grenoble.fr/~mcshane/IMAGES/qf_manifold.svg" width="600">
 </center>

 With Bill Goldman and a couple of his ex students we have been working on a book that just got published <a href="https://www.amazon.com/Automorphisms-Two-generator-Isometric-Hyp:we/dp/1470436140">by the AMS</a>.
 Much of it is dedicated to explaining this picture of an invariant fractal in the character variety.

 <center>